yakovina/TEAMInternationalTask/README.md

 - use js.doc or typescript to add documentation for functions and make code more readable
 - add possibility to read Quotes from HTML not only create them by javascript
 - add constants to const.js file if we wanna reuse them
+- add serviceworkers to work on app offline
+- add support for <IOS.10 devices

 > #### How to install: